abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

         Decision* FindOneNeighbor::Next(Solver* const solver) {

-          //  No neighbor found only on the first call to Next() if (!neighbor_found_) {
+          //  No neighbor (candidate solution) found
+          //  only on the first call to Next(). if (!neighbor_found_) {
             //  SYNCHRONIZE ALL
             ...